monte-mahlum/monte-mahlum.github.io/_pages/about.md

 {% include base_path %}

-I am an undergraduate student at McGill University and a research assistant at the University of Minnesota.
-My interests include (but are not limited to) algebraic geometry and topology, representation theory, mathematical physics, and numerical analysis.
-I am particularly intrigued by fundamental physics and I have many questions regarding gauge theory, moduli spaces, and categorification---I have a lot more to learn on this front.
+Fourth year undergraduate student at McGill University and a research assistant at the University of Minnesota.
+My academic interests include (but are not limited to) differential geometry and topology, representation theory, mathematical physics, and numerical analysis.
+I am particularly intrigued by fundamental physics and I have many questions regarding gauge theory and categorification---I have a lot more to learn on this front.

 For an updated version of my CV, please follow the corresponding tab above.